NAPLAN Marking FAQ Page

 If you have previously marked with us as a Pearson marker, you will be undergoing the following recruitment steps:-

 A: We are happy for you to complete and submit your certificate of completion to us at the contract stage.
-Please bear in mind that your job offer is contingent upon you completing the NAPLAN Writing course prior to attending live training.
+Please bear in mind that your job offer is contingent upon you completing the NESA NAPLAN Writing course by 27 February 2026.

 A: If you are a previous NAPLAN marker, you will NOT be required to complete the NAPLAN Writing Course.
-However, you are more than welcome to access the NAPLAN Writing Courses as a refresher to your previous NAPLAN Writing training.
+However, you are more than welcome to access the NESA NAPLAN Writing course as a refresher to your previous NAPLAN Writing training.

 Allow up to 15 minutes for the system to send a temporary password to your contact email.
 Once you have logged in using your temporary password you will be prompted to set a new password.